Skycosterz/Skycosterz/README.md

 - 👋 Hi, I’m @Skycosterz
-- 👀 I’m interested in
+- 👀 I’m interested in AI
 - 🌱 I’m currently learning Python, Data science
 - 💞️ I’m looking to collaborate on Boston Dynamics
 - 📫 How to reach me ...